mikesmithgh/kitty-scrollback.nvim/README.md

 The generated configuration will mention the environment variable `KITTY_SCROLLBACK_NVIM_EDIT_ARGS`.
 This can be used to pass arguments to kitty-scrollback.nvim in command-line editing mode.
-This allows [Kitten Arguments](#kitten-arguments) setup specific to opening kitty-scrollback.nvim in command-line editing mode that you may want to configure differently your standard kitty-scrollback.nvim setup.
+This allows [Kitten Arguments](#kitten-arguments) setup specific to opening kitty-scrollback.nvim in command-line editing mode that you may want to configure differently than your standard kitty-scrollback.nvim setup.

 ### Example setups
 <details>